emrgcl/emrgcl.github.io/_posts/22-10-08-Update-Node-To-Use-Fetch-Api.markdown

   .then((response) => response.json())
   .then((json) => console.log(json));
 ```
-- You will recieve the following error
+- You will recieve the following error:

-    `
-    ReferenceError: fetch is not defined
+    `ReferenceError: fetch is not defined`
-    `

 As mentioned earlier int he post fetch api is not supported by node in the LTS branch but in the Latest one.